There are two key observations I make from the data:

 55% of people use an online resource to find and evaluate their CHIROPRACTOR

 And these numbers are only trending upward.
 At this point there should be no doubt that what potential patients or clients find when looking online matters.
 And if they’re looking it’s going to impact your business.

-These are the FOUR THINGS your clients might find and what you should do about it
+These are the FOUR ONLINE REPUTATION PROFILES your clients might find and what you can do about it

 It’s very unlikely you’ll find absolutely nothing about you online if you search for your name or practice.
 With the availability of public records something is bound to show up.